01 of 09

 Ross Ward died with advanced Alzheimer's.
 Look for a car on the property that is covered with miniatures.
 A sign indicates the car kept Ross busy; the car keys had long been secreted away due to his advanced dementia.Continue to 8 of 9 below.

 Ross Ward is most known for his miniature scenes.
 From circus scenes to this Indian silversmith scene, the details, all hand-crafted, are amazing.
 Make sure to press the buttons and enjoy the moving parts.

 In this day and age of video games and computer-generated special effects, it is refreshing to take a step back and time and enjoy the hand-built miniature scenes, the circus music, and the small moving details.
 See his miniature scenes in the Tinkertown Museum.Continue to 9 of 9 below.

 09 of 09

 Enjoy Art Everywhere

-After enjoying the rolling hills, lunch in Madrid and an enjoyable exploration of Tinkertown, stand for a moment outside and witness yet more amazing art.
+After enjoying the rolling hills, lunch in Madrid, and an enjoyable exploration of Tinkertown, stand for a moment outside and witness yet more amazing art.
 Ward decorated it all.
-Everything is a work of art in this area.
+Everything in this area is a work of art.